 The fear of dying is, in many ways, fear of the unknown.
 It’s perfectly normal to feel fearful about facing death.
 However, when that fear starts to take over your life, it can have a crippling effect not only on you but on your loved ones, too.

 If this specific phobia is impacting your quality of life, it’s important to seek help from a mental health professional to work on reducing your symptoms and working towards a better acceptance of mortality.
 If you’re experiencing any extreme fears like thalassophobia, arachnophobia, or claustrophobia, then looking into online therapy might be the next step.
-With Talkspace, you can speak to a licensed therapist all online within the comfort of your own home.
+With Talkspace, you can speak to a licensed therapist and get professional medical advice all online within the comfort of your own home.